Viktor Yanukovych: Second premiership (2006-2007)

+2007 election and loss of power

+Soon after the establishment of his government, Yanukovych's supporters started attempts to "squeeze out" Yushchenko's allies from the cabinet, and worked to further increase the powers of Prime Minister.
+Recognizing this as a violation of the Universal of National Unity, on 2 April 2007 Yushchenko signed a decree on the dissolution of the parliament, appointing early parliamentary elections for 30th September.

-On 25 May 2007, Viktor Yanukovych was assigned the post of appointed chairman of the Government Chiefs Council of the Commonwealth of Independent States.
+On 25 May 2007, Yanukovych was assigned the post of appointed chairman of the Government Chiefs Council of the Commonwealth of Independent States.

+In the 2007 Ukrainian parliamentary election political forces supportive of Yulia Tymoshenko achieved a majority of votes, which resulted in her second appointment as Prime Minister on 18 December 2007.

 Presidential campaign and election

 In 2009, Yanukovych announced his intent to run for president in the then upcoming presidential election.
 He was endorsed by the Party of Regions and the Youth Party of Ukraine.

 Minister of Internal Affairs Yuriy Lutsenko accused Yanukovych of financial fraud during the campaign.
 Yanukovych's campaign was expected to have cost $100 to $150 million.

 On 11 December 2009, Yanukovych called for his supporters to go to Maidan Nezalezhnosti, Kyiv's Independence Square, in case of election fraud.

 Early vote returns from the first round of the election held on 17 January showed Yanukovych in first place with 35.8% of the vote.
 He faced a 7 February 2010 runoff against Tymoshenko, who finished second (with 24.7% of the vote).
 After all ballots were counted, the Ukrainian Central Election Commission declared that Yanukovych won the runoff election with 48.95% of the vote compared with 45.47% for Tymoshenko.
 Election observers from the Organisation for Security and Co-operation in Europe (OSCE) said there were no indications of serious fraud and described the vote as an "impressive display" of democracy.
 Tymoshenko withdrew her subsequent legal challenge of the result.
 Tad Devine, an associate of Rick Gates and Paul Manafort, wrote Yanukovych's victory speech.